 - Another major difference is its compatibility.
-While Photoshop is compatible in almost all popular OS like Windows 7, Windows 8, Windows 10, Mac OS etc. A sketch is compatible only with Mac and cannot be used on windows.
+While Photoshop is compatible with almost all popular OS like Windows 7, Windows 8, Windows 10, Mac OS, etc. A sketch is compatible only with Mac and cannot use on Windows.

-- Photoshop is a widely used software by almost all the designers and has the advantage of multiple functioning.
-It is a software used for, imaging, designing, wireframes, GIF’s etc. While Sketch is only mainly used for UI designing, majorly for creating wireframes.
+- Almost all designers utilize the well-known Photoshop program. and has the advantage of multiple functioning.
+It is software for imaging, designing, wireframes, GIFs, etc. While Sketch is only mainly using for UI designing, majorly for creating wireframes.

-- Photoshop has a number of inbuilt plugins and actions, while, only downloading plugins can extend the functionality of Sketch.
+- Photoshop has many inbuilt plugins and actions, while only downloading plugins can extend the functionality of Sketch.

 - The interface of Photoshop is extensive and has a number of tools and functions.
-Whereas, Sketch is more or less a mixer of Photoshop and Illustrator.
+Whereas, Sketch is more or less a mix of Photoshop and Illustrator.

 - Photoshop has lots of brushes and tools available to edit Bitmap.
-But on the, on the other hand, Sketch is not a bitmap editor.
-If you are looking to draw and edit with paint or do photo correction, it is not possible on Sketch.
+But, on the other hand, Sketch is not a bitmap editor.
+If you want to draw and edit with paint or do photo correction, it is impossible on Sketch.

-- While Photoshop can do a lot of things like UI mockups, photo editing, image retouching, creating Gifs and a lot more.
-Sketch mainly focuses only on website, interface and icon designing.
+- While Photoshop can do many things like UI mockups, photo-editing, image retouching, creating Gifs, and a lot more, sketch mainly focuses only on website, interface, and icon design.

 - Photoshop does not have very good quality for web-style rendering.
-But in Sketch, the tools and values are easily translated to CSS and browsers.
+But CSS and browsers can easily translate Sketch’s tools and values.

-- In Photoshop, designers need to create the grids, while Sketch offers inbuilt grids.
+- Designers need to create the grids in Photoshop, while Sketch offers inbuilt grids.

-- Photoshop has limited options for artboards, but Sketch has multiple presets and templates for artboards.
+- Photoshop has limited options for artboards, but Sketch has multiple presets and templates.

-- In Photoshop all the files of a project cannot be created on one artboard, you have to create different files.
+- In Photoshop, all project files cannot be created on one artboard; you have to create different files.
 While Sketch has this facility of saving all pages in one artboard only within one document.

-- Photoshop has inbuilt library while Sketch has none.
+- Photoshop has an inbuilt library, while Sketch has none.

-- The color management of Photoshop is much preferred and far better compared to that of Sketch.
+- The color management of Photoshop is much preferred and far better than Sketches.

-Now that we briefly know the key differences between Photoshop vs Sketch, let us dive in a little deeper to get more understanding of which software is a better choice for the designers.
-Photoshop is no doubt still the choice of many designers, but with the launch of Sketch, there has been a rustle amongst the designers, over which one of them is better and more use full.
+Now that we briefly know the key differences between Photoshop Vs Sketch let us dive in a little deeper to understand which software is better for designers.
+Photoshop is undoubtedly still the choice of many designers, but with the launch of Sketch, there has been a rustle amongst the designers over which one is better and more use full.

 Photoshop vs Sketch Comparison Table

-Below is the top 7 comparisons between Photoshop vs Sketch:
+Below are the top 7 comparisons between Photoshop vs Sketch:

 |Plugins||Lots of plugins and actions are already available in Photoshop.||While in Sketch, the functionality can be extended only by plugins.|

-It can be said that both ( Photoshop vs Sketch ) software has their own pros and cons.
-It depends on the user and the type of work being expected from the tools.
-While Sketch is best for UI designers to create wireframes, Photoshop, however, is more of a photo editor and designer tool, it may not be a very good choice for Ux/UI designing.
-Though most of the designers do prefer Photoshop for wireframe designing as well.
+It can be said that both ( Photoshop vs Sketch ) software has their pros and cons.
+It depends on the user and the type of work expected from the tools.
+While Sketch is best for UI designers to create wireframes, Photoshop is more of a photo editor and designer tool; it may not be a good choice for Ux/UI designing.
+However, most designers do prefer Photoshop for wireframe designing as well.
 Photoshop is a little more complicated than Sketch, but it can do all the work that Sketch does.
-On the other hand, Sketch is easier to learn but is used for limited things only.
+The sketch is comparatively simpler to grasp, but its scope of application is relatively narrower.
 Also, it cannot do all the things that Photoshop does.
-So ultimately, both ( Photoshop vs Sketch ) have their arena of functioning, Sketch can be best used for UX/UI wireframe designing, while Photoshop can be best used for editing and designing images, graphics GIFs etc. Photoshop is probably the first software that pops into your mind when it comes to designing/web wireframes and editing pictures and graphics.
+So ultimately, both ( Photoshop vs Sketch ) have their arena of functioning; While Photoshop is best for editing and designing images, graphics, GIFs, etc., Sketch is suitable for creating UX/UI wireframes.
+Photoshop is probably the first software that pops into your mind when it comes to designing/web wireframes and editing pictures and graphics.
 Why not it be, it was almost the first software used for this purpose globally on a professional scale.
-But just as the horizon of software being used is expanding rapidly, there are quite a few other tools that have entered into the market.
+But just as the horizon of software being used is expanding rapidly, quite a few other tools have entered the market.

 This has been a guide to the top difference between Photoshop vs Sketch.
-Here we also discuss the Photoshop vs Sketch key differences with infographics, and comparison table.
+Here we also discuss the Photoshop vs Sketch key differences with infographics and comparison tables.
 You may also have a look at the following articles to learn more.